hobbit-project/hobbit-project.github.io/pages/docs/internal_challenge_workflow.md

 ```
 `%CHALLENGE_TASK_URI%` as well as %EXPERIMENT_URI% need to be replaced with the challenge URI in `<>` brackets.
 The `%GRAPH_URI` needs to be replaced in the same way with the URI of graph containing the experiment.

+#### Delete a challenge
+Sometimes, it might be necessary to delete a challenge.
+In this case, it has to be decided whether the experiments of the challenge should be kept.
+In this case, they should be removed from the challenge tasks as described above.
+If they should be deleted, a query for that can be found in the "Deleting faulty experiments" section above.

+**After** the experiments have been handled, the challenge and its tasks can be removed.
+For deleting the challenge itself, the query used for removing the challenge from the public graph in the secion "“Unpublish” a challenge" above can be used.
+However, it might be possible, to adapt the graph if the challenge has not been published before.